 Playing an active role in the construction of trails that have the potential to last for several generations has to be the most satisfying part of the job.
 Also, the demand for access to open space is there, so making that a reality through construction is pretty cool too.

 I love working to promote a positive outdoor environmental impact, as it gives me a sense of self-purpose!
 Having prior experience as a landscape and forestry crew leader had exposed me to many different trails, fuel reduction and reforestation projects, as well as frontline assistance in emergency events throughout the whole inner Bay Area & Nor-Cal regions.
 Our work is both motivating and humbling as I take pride in the work we do to help make a positive influence on our communities.

-As an outdoor enthusiast, I received a degree in Society, Environment, and Development from Sonoma State University.
-Trail building allows me to give back to the outdoor spaces that have shaped some of my most fond, and earliest, memories.
-I love being part of an organization that encourages our community to get active and get outdoors!
-I also enjoy the opportunity to educate trail users about sustainable trail construction, and how it protects and preserves the surrounding environment.
+Working for Redwood Trails Alliance allows me to give back to the outdoor spaces that have shaped some of my most fond and earliest memories.
+I love being part of an organization that encourages our diverse community to get active and get outdoors!
+I can usually be found on my mountain bike or walking my dogs.

 Ryan lives in Napa and is a Napa County Supervisor representing the 2nd District.
 He was elected to the Board of Supervisors on November 8, 2016, his first run for public office.
 Ryan is also a registered Civil Engineer and continues to work part-time in this field.